-Anyone who has flown with kids knows the importance of having plenty of activities to keep them busy.
-But, as parents, we don’t always want our kids focused on screens.
-So, today, I have for you 10 screen free activities for flying with kids.
-Each of these ideas will not only give your children something to do during the flight and while waiting at the airport, but they will also make your little ones think.
-Some of these activities include writing practice while others will help with math.
+If you have ever flown with kids, you know the importance of having plenty of activities to keep them busy.
+But, you don’t always want your kids focused on screens.
+So, here are 10 screen free activities for flying with kids.
+Each of these ideas will not only give your children something to do during your trip, but they will also make your little ones think.
+Some of these activities include writing practice while others help with math.
 And, as an added bonus, none of these ideas require batteries or make noise.
 You can also use most of these activities as conversation starters.

 1. Play “Where Are They Going?”

 A fun way to pass the time in an airport is by playing “Where Are They Going?”
 This is a great way to introduce your kids to the art of people watching.
-Pick a person or family out of the crowd and have one of your kids make up a story about where they are going.
-Then, let the storyteller pick out a person and either you or another child has to make up the story.
+Pick a person out of the crowd and have one of your kids make up a story about where they are going.
+Then, let the storyteller pick out a person and you make up the story.
 Take turns until your kids get bored.
 Hopefully, your creative storytellers will give you lots of laughs and stay entertained for a large chunk of time.
-This is a favorite game that my son and I play while traveling.
+My son and I love playing this while traveling.

 2. Make a Christmas or Birthday List

 It’s never to early for kids to start making a wish list!
-Depending on which is coming up sooner, have your kids spend their time on the plane making a list of gifts they would like to receive for either their birthday or Christmas.
-As an alternative, you can have them to make a list of gifts they want to give to others.
-This is a super easy way to keep them occupied.
-And it doesn’t require anything but a piece of paper and a pen and is a sneaky way to get in some writing practice.
+Depending on which is coming up sooner, have your kids spend their time on the plane making a list of gifts they would like for either their birthday or Christmas.
+As an alternative, you can have them make a list of gifts they want to give to others.
+This is a super easy way to keep them occupied that doesn’t require anything but a piece of paper and a pen.
+And it is a sneaky way to get in some writing practice.

 3. Read up on Your Destination

 Before you leave home, get some books about your destination.
-Have your children spend the flight reading up on where you are going.
-Depending on their reading level and interests, you could give them books about the history of the location, guidebooks with ideas on things to do, or even fiction stories set in your journey’s endpoint.
+Have your children spend the flight reading about where you are going.
+Depending on their reading level and interests, you could give them books about the history of the location, guidebooks with ideas on things to do, or even fiction stories set there.
 This will help you get your family excited about the trip while also motivating them to read.

 4. Study a Map